rwmarejka/integral-eqn/README.md

 # integral-eqn
-Fredholm Integral Equations of the Second Kind using Chebyshev Polynomials
+Fredholm Integral Equations of the First and Second Kind using Chebyshev polynomials

-A C program to solve Fredholm Integral Equations of the Second Kind using Chebyshev Polynomials It uses the Fox & Parker (1968) approach of a Chebyshev approximation to the kernel function.
+A C program to solve Fredholm Integral Equations of the First and Second Kind using Chebyshev polynomials It uses the Fox & Parker (1968) approach of a Chebyshev approximation to the kernel function.

-Several examples are included along with Mac OS X Grapher.app files.